840000A 1984: THE DICE.

 - Let’s Talk It Over (Trad. arr. by BW)* -Steve Gregory on horns

-- Poor Boy Boogie (BW/Andy Fairweather-Low) -Terry Williams on drums
+- Poor Boy Boogie (BW/Andy Fairweather Low) -Terry Williams on drums

 - Saturday Night (Roy Brown)* -Willie Garnett on horns

-- You Never Can Tell (Chuck Berry) -Terry Williams on drums, Ray Cooper
+- You Never Can Tell (Chuck Berry) -Terry Williams on drums, Ray

-percussion, Willie Garnett on horns
+Cooper on percussion, Willie Garnett on horns

 Line-up: BW (bass, voc, perc; plays on all tracks)/CW (dr; on the songs